Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 12. Click OK to close the Add Spatial Analysis Component dialog box.

-A constrained volume grid is one in which the grid points from the reference grid are available only when the spatial condition is satisfied.
+A Constrained Volume grid is one in which the grid points from the reference grid are available only when a specified spatial condition is satisfied.

 1. Select OpsArea () in the Object list.